Plant Guides12 min read

 • Potassium (K): 400–500 ppm

-Potassium demand is notably high in strawberries — nearly 3× that of nitrogen — because potassium drives fruit development, sugar accumulation, and the plant's resistance to fungal diseases.
+Potassium demand is notably high in strawberries — nearly 3× that of nitrogen — because potassium drives fruit development, sugar accumulation, and disease resistance.
 Calcium (150–200 ppm) and magnesium (50–60 ppm) are critical secondary nutrients.
 Calcium deficiency causes tip burn on young leaves and misshapen fruit.

-The University of New Hampshire research found that potassium uptake was statistically significantly higher in aquaponic treatments compared to synthetic hydroponic solutions (p ≤ 0.0128 — meaning there is less than a 1.3% chance this difference occurred by random variation).
-This suggests that organic nutrient sources may enhance potassium bioavailability for strawberries.
+The UNH study found that potassium uptake was significantly higher (p ≤ 0.0128) in aquaponic treatments compared to synthetic hydroponic solutions, suggesting that organic nutrient sources may enhance potassium bioavailability for strawberries.

 Temperature